Swiss-Polar-Institute/data-management-guidance/documentation/file_formats.md

 #### For documentation

-Consider and combination of the following for recording documentation about data:
+Consider a combination of the following for recording documentation about data:

 * plain text (TXT) files are simple and easily read by humans.
 * for formatted information, you could consider PDF, LaTeX or Markdown for example.
 * tools such as [Frictionless Data](https://frictionlessdata.io/) are very useful for creating machine-readable metadata about your datasets.